-If you have an emergency medical condition and get emergency services from an out-ofnetwork provider or facility, the most the provider or facility may bill you is your plan's network cost-sharing amount (such as copayments and coinsurance).
+If you have an emergency medical condition and get emergency services from an out-ofnetwork provider or facility, the most they can bill you is your Plan's network cost-sharing amount (such as copayments, coinsurance, and deductibles).
 You can't be balance billed for these emergency services.
 This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.